chanduram07/spark-scala-samples/README.md

 # spark-scala-samples
-practice spark code developed using Scala as programming language
+practice spark code developed using Scala as programming language.